Searching for Paradise

-Searching for Paradise is a 2001 film, written and directed by Myra Paci.
+Searching for Paradise is a 2001 film.
+It was written and directed by Myra Paci.
 It was Paci's first feature film.

 Searching for Paradise is the story of Gilda Mattei, a girl overcome with grief over the death of her father.
 In trying to cope with her depression and uncertainty about her purpose in life, she embarks on a journey in which she endeavors to meet her favorite actor, Michael DeSantis, for whom she has developed an obsession.